 The NSSE provides participating institutions with a variety of reports (see below for more information about each report).
 These NSSE generated reports typically summarize responses for WSU first-year students and seniors, alongside responses from students from one or more customized comparison groups of peer institutions (see the “Selected Comparison Group – All University” report each year for more information).

-This collection of key findings from includes an overview of NSSE’s Engagement Indicators, High-Impact Practices, key academic challenge questions, students’ perceptions of their cognitive and affective development, as well as their overall satisfaction with the institution, and administration details.
+This collection of key findings includes an overview of NSSE’s Engagement Indicators, High-Impact Practices, key academic challenge questions, students’ perceptions of their cognitive and affective development, as well as their overall satisfaction with the institution, and administration details.

-Because of their positive associations with student learning and retention, this report focuses on the six high-impact practices in NSSE: service learning, learning communities, research with faculty, internships or field experiences, study abroad, and culminating senior experiences.
+Because of their positive associations with student learning and retention, this report focuses on the six high-impact practices in NSSE: service-learning, learning communities, research with faculty, internships or field experiences, study abroad, and culminating senior experiences.

 This report presents question-by-question student responses to NSSE.
 For student responses to NSSE’s demographic questions, see the “Respondent Profile – All University” report.

 This topical module includes a set of questions only for first-year students and a set only for seniors.
 First-year questions focus on academic perseverance, help-seeking behaviors, and institutional commitment, while the senior questions explore post-graduation plans, links between the academic major and future plans, and confidence with skills developed during college.
 Note that the peer institution comparison group for this topical module report is further customized based on the available institutions that also participated in this module.